The Subtle Body: An Encyclopedia of Your Energetic Anatomy

-This isn’t the type of book that you read cover to cover.
-It’s a reference work.
+This isn’t the type of book that you read from cover to cover.
+It’s a reference volume.
 You have it in your library to look up specific information and to study further those areas that are relevant to you.
 Colorfully illustrated, it’s a hefty one-of-a-kind work on a subject that really needs to be much more in the spotlight.

 Part I is an overview of energy and its basic terminology.
 Part II is about physical anatomy but with a twist: that it’s in fact “an extension of the subtle energy system.”
 The next three sections detail the three subtle energy structures: Fields, Channels, and Bodies.

 Part VI is a compendium of energy-based healing methods.

 For me, perhaps the greatest contribution this book makes is the copious referencing of seminal figures who have historically studied subtle energy in a scientific way.
 When we look at medicine or other disciplines today, it isn’t obvious that subtle energy has indeed been scientifically studied and in many cases validated.